ztxv/messagespammer.py/README.md

 # messagespammer.py
 # Made for and on Linux Mint OS (Ubuntu) / macO (M1)
 # Using this script may violate some companies policies and T.O.S depending on where you use it and in what context, so be warned.
+Im not to blame for anything that happens to you if you get introuble.

 A simple python script that spams what ever message you want.
 Can literally be used basically anywhere